bobojoy/codechallenge2/README.md

-# Wk2 Code Challenge - Interactive Shopping List
+# Code Challenge: Interactive Shopping List
+This challenge combines array iteration, DOM manipulation, and event handling to create an interactive shopping list application.

+## Objective:
+Develop a webpage with a shopping list.
+Users can add items to the list, mark items as purchased, and clear the list.

 ## Prerequisites

 1. Create a repository on your GitHub account.

-   _**NB: One folder, with 3-4 files for each solution.
-Please note that a single file should only hold one solution.**_

 2. Use JavaScript to wire down the solution.